sewaneedata/BOHEMIA-2024/README.md

 ## Instructions

-- Retrieve the datasets and place them in a seperate datasets folder inside the repository.
+- Retrieve the datasets and place them in a seperate dataset folder inside the repository.
 - Run the R scripts in the following order :
     1. `data.r`
     2. `1_bednets.r`